magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-41796-->

 *  {{ site.data.var.ee }} no longer throws an exception when performing a mass attribute update action on the product grid when a product has a `datetime` attribute.

 <!--- MC-42571-->

-*  GraphQL queries now take into account visibility settings for child products when returning querying the child products of configurable product.
+*  GraphQL queries now return results for child products of a configurable product according to the visibility filter settings of the child product(s).

 <!--- MC-41853-->